 Christopher (Toby) McLeod has been Project Director of Earth Island Institute’s Sacred Land Film Project since 1984.
 In 2013, he completed the four-part series Standing on Sacred Ground, which premiered on public television in April 2015.
 Previously, Toby produced and directed In the Light of Reverence (2001) and made three other award-winning, documentary films that were broadcast on national television: The Four Corners: A National Sacrifice Area?
 (1983), Downwind/Downstream (1988), and NOVA: Poison in the Rockies (1990).
 In 1997, he completed A Thousand Years of Ceremony, a 40-minute profile of Winnemem Wintu healer Florence Jones and her efforts to protect Mount Shasta as a sacred site—a film made specifically as an archival film for use by the Winnemem.
 After 10 years of work, In the Light of Reverence, was broadcast in August 2001 on the acclaimed PBS series P.O.V.
 (Point of View) and won a number of awards, including the Council on Foundation’s prestigious Henry Hampton Award (2005).
 His first film was the nine-minute short, The Cracking of Glen Canyon Damn—with Edward Abbey and Earth First!
 McLeod has a master’s degree in journalism from U.C.
 Berkeley and a B.A. in American History from Yale.
 He is a journalist who works in film, video, print and still photography.
 In 1985, McLeod received a Guggenheim Fellowship for filmmaking, and his U.C.
 Berkeley masters thesis film Four Corners won a Student Academy Award in 1983.
-Toby has been working with indigenous communities as a filmmaker, journalist and photographer for more than 35 years.
+Toby has been working with indigenous communities as a filmmaker, journalist and photographer for 40 years.

-Writer Jessica Abbe co-produced Angle of Inspiration, a 2004 PBS documentary about the effect on the small town of Redding, California, of a startling new bridge by world-renowned architect Santiago Calatrava.
+Writer and co-producer Jessica Abbe co-produced Angle of Inspiration, a 2004 PBS documentary about the effect on the small town of Redding, California, of a startling new bridge by world-renowned architect Santiago Calatrava.
 She wrote Power Paths (2008), about the Native American movement toward renewable energy development.
 She wrote In the Light of Reverence, and has written and produced documentaries on AIDS and San Francisco history.
 She helped start Bay Area Backroads, the highest-rated local program during her tenure as producer, and worked for two years with director Francis Ford Coppola and author Diane Johnson on a screenplay about the search for a cure for AIDS.
 In 2004, she was elected to the board of the La Honda Pescadero Unified School District.
 Abbe holds a B.F.A. in dramatic arts from New York University, and a master’s degree in journalism from U.C.
 Berkeley.

 Editor Quinn Costello is a freelance editor and post production supervisor from the Bay Area.
 He has worked on a wide variety of documentaries with an emphasis on environmentalism, social activism and issues pertaining to indigenous communities around the world.
 His work has been seen on PBS, The Sundance Channel and The Learning Channel.
 Post Production Supervisor credits include American Masters – Sam Cooke: Crossing Over.
 Editing credits include Mustang – Journey of Transformation, Global Focus: The New Environmentalists and the upcoming series Standing on Sacred Ground.